Kunal8460/Kunal8460/README.md

 My name is Kunal Jadhav.
 I am a Passionate, Enthusiastic and a quick learner.
 Moreover, Interested in logical and Practical Reasoning and have a keen interest in my subject.

-- 🌱 I’m currently learning .NET Technology
+- 🌱 I’m currently learning Fullstack (.NET, Mongo and Angular)
 - 👯 I am currently pursuing Masters in Information Technology at Veer Narmad South Gujarat University, Surat.
 - 📫 How to reach me:
   Mail me at **kunaljadhav8460@gmail.com**